|Oakville North-Burlington Update – June 11th, 2021|

-Vaccines remain the best defence against COVID-19 and to date, more than 9.36 Million doses have been administered in Ontario and a plan to accelerate second doses has just been released.
-Youth aged 12 and over are currently eligible to schedule a COVID-19 vaccine appointment through the provincial booking system and call centre, as well as at select pharmacies administering the Pfizer vaccine.
+Vaccines remain the best defence against COVID-19 and to date, more than 10.8 million doses have been administered in Ontario.
+Youth aged 12 and over are eligible to schedule a COVID-19 vaccine appointment through the provincial booking system and call centre, as well as at select pharmacies administering the Pfizer vaccine.